Article provided by: AFC Heating and Cooling

 Our body’s own temperature regulator is at play here as well.
 Human metabolism creates heat and to remain at about 98.6°F the evaporation of sweat is crucial.
 If the humidity is too high, less sweat can be evaporated and we will feel too hot.
 Very dry air might make our skin feel itchy and scaly as the atmosphere seeks to draw in water from our skin.
 Humans are most comfortable between about 40% to 50% relative humidity and that is why the most important function of a modern HVAC system is to control the humidity first and the actual temperature second.

-The professionals at AFC Heating & Cooling are experts on the systems of HVAC in Independence, MO that are designed to maintain the right humidity and temperature in any building.
+The professionals at AFC Heating and Cooling are experts on the systems of HVAC in Independence, MO that are designed to maintain the right humidity and temperature in any building.
 They are frequent winners of the Angie’s List Super Service Award and offer financing options through Wells Fargo or Springleaf for those looking to replace their entire systems.
 Be sure to check out their Summer Specials and Energy Rebate programs, and you will want to learn more about their energy-saving maintenance programs that will guarantee your comfort year-round.
 Call 816-347-8388 or send an email to email@example.com for more information.